project-ncl/sbomer/docs/usage.md

 Below you can find a list of supported processors and the configuration options for each one.

 Please note that this configuration does not influence **which processors are run**.
-The SBOMer service configuration controls this.
-Processor configuration available in the configuration file influence the processor execution only if the particular processor is enabled in SBOMer.
+The SBOMer service configuration controls this if.
+If there are missing processors, these will be added.

-Currently following processors are run (in order):
+Currently following processors are required to run (in order):

 1. `default`
 2. `redhat-product`